touchardv/ansible-role-haproxy/README.md

 ## Requirements

-If SELinux is enabled on CentOS 7 and you are using non-standard ports you must include `role: openmicroscopy.selinux-utils` before this role in your playbook.
+If SELinux is enabled on CentOS 7 and you are using non-standard ports you must include `role: ome.selinux_utils` before this role in your playbook.

 ## Role Variables